 You can set the app to start whenever you boot up your computer.
 This will establish a secure connection to a VPN server with no extra steps.
 You do have to specify in the settings which VPN server location the app should connect to.
 An automatic kill switch (called a ”network lock” in ExpressVPN parlance) prevents any communications from your computer outside of the secure VPN connection.

 ExpressVPN offers good speeds, which is great if you like to stream video or music on your Mac.
-These speeds are achieved despite the fact that the security of ExpressVPN takes a lot of processing.
-A VPN connection consists of two phases.
+In our tests, the provider achieved an overall average speed of 134.36 Mbps.

 All of your communications over the web are protected by encryption.
 ExpressVPN uses the AES cipher with a 256-bit key.
 This is the strongest type of encryption available in a VPN.
 However, AES has one big weakness: both sides use the same key to encrypt and decrypt data so that key has to be distributed.
 A different encryption system must protect the key’s transmission.
 ExpressVPN uses the RSA cipher for this task.
 Nearly all VPNs use RSA, but the strength of the cipher is created by the length of its key.
 ExpressVPN uses a 4096-bit key for RSA, which very few VPNs implement.

 The ExpressVPN service is very secure and works well on Macs.
-You are allowed to connect three devices to the VPN simultaneously.
-The company is confident that it has put together a winning package and they are prepared to give you a 30-day money-back guarantee on your subscription.
+You are allowed to connect eight devices to the VPN simultaneously.
+The company is confident that it has put together a winning package, and they are prepared to give you a 30-day money-back guarantee on your subscription.

 EXTREMELY VERSATILE:ExpressVPN is a fast and reliable choice.
 Unblocks all major streaming services.
 Impressive security and privacy with 256-bit AES encryption, no browser logs, a kill switch, and leak protection.
 Includes a 30-day money-back guarantee.